 An endometrial biopsy is a relatively quick and simple procedure.
-The endometrial biopsy steps can be performed right in your local gynecologist’s office, although some cases may need to be done in the hospital.
+The endometrial biopsy can be performed right in your gynecologist’s office, although some cases may need to be done in the hospital.
 The difference between an endometrial biopsy vs. colposcopy is the removal of a tissue sample.
 There may be some bleeding after a uterine biopsy, which is why you may have to wait up to a week to have sex after endometrial biopsy procedures.

 Endometrial Biopsy Procedure